Skip to content Skip to navigation

 Since 1995, prospective donors or their families have been asked to provide health and occupational data.
 This information allows researchers to examine the skeletal manifestations of particular diseases including degenerative joint disease, lymphoma, and osteoporosis, as well as the reaction of bone to repetitive motions and trauma.
 Recent research has focused on understanding the effects of muscle use on the human skeleton and on how various cancers metastasize to bone.

-If you are interested in donating your body to the Maxwell Museum’s Documented Skeletal Collection, you can find information about the process, frequently asked questions, and legal forms here (http://osteolab5.wixsite.com/osteolab/forms).
+If you are interested in donating your body to the Maxwell Museum’s Documented Skeletal Collection, you can find information about the process and answers to frequently asked questions on the Osteology Body Donation Program page.

 Orthodontic Collection